canadu0101/Word-Guessing-Game-Project/README.md

 ####Word Guessing Game
 [This Python script allows two players to play a word guessing game where they take turns guessing letters in a secret word and have the option in guessing the whole word.
+When choosing to guess a word, simply right yes or without any space in the beginning.
 The game tracks player scores based on how many letters they got correct and their guesses.
 Each player has 3 attempts to guess a word.
 Attempts are not used up when guessing a letter or the word correctly.
 Once all attempts are used, the game switches over to player 2.
 The game then loops back to player 1 and repeats until whichever player finds the word first.
 If neither play guess the word, whichever player guesses the most amount of letters wins!]

 ####Installation
 1. Make sure you have Python installed on your system.